publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch7/m__us_usc_t22_s262p–1.md

     (e) __Annual reports to Congress__

-        Each annual report to the Congress by the National Advisory Council on International Monetary and Financial Policies shall describe the status of the establishment and operation of the Grassroots Collaboration Program described in subsection (a) of this section, the activities under taken by the Program and the sum of the amounts expended by the Program.
+        Each annual report to the Congress by the National Advisory Council on International Monetary and Financial Policies shall describe the status of the establishment and operation of the Grassroots Collaboration Program described in subsection (a), the activities under taken by the Program and the sum of the amounts expended by the Program.

 ([Pub.
 L. 95–118, title XVI][/us/pl/95/118/tXVI], § 1602, as added [Pub.
 L. 100–202][/us/pl/100/202], § 101(e) \[title I\], Dec.
 22, 1987, [101 Stat.
 1329–131][/us/stat/101/1329-131], 1329–134; amended [Pub.
 L. 101–240, title V][/us/pl/101/240/tV], § 541(d)(4), Dec.
 19, 1989, [103 Stat.
 2518][/us/stat/103/2518].)